Dealing with customers

-By being able to identify the problems that are causing persistent complaints, you also have an opportunity to reduce the time and effort spent fixing them, as well as gaining a clearer picture of other ways to improve your business.
+By being able to identify any problems that are causing complaints, you have an opportunity to reduce the time and effort spent fixing them, as well as gaining a clearer picture of other ways to improve your business.

 How do I make sure customers are satisfied?